Sapa DMC — North Vietnam Highland Destination Planning, Transfer Mode Selection, and Program Design

 This function exists within the broader system of Vietnam DMC, where destination management in Vietnam depends on coordination across airport, transport, hotel, and program layers.

-2. What is Sapa DMC?
+2. What is a Sapa DMC?

 Sapa is North Vietnam's most-requested highland destination — and Dong DMC's second most-requested destination overall, behind only Hoi An.
 Approximately 60% of all Dong DMC North Vietnam groups route directly from Hanoi to Sapa as a primary program destination, not a side trip.